 19. Seumas: This is pronounced SHAY-muhs, and it means the "the supplanter" or "substitute;" it is the Gaelic form of James.
 Name you dog Seumas if you find your new canine companion has taken over the household!

-20. Simeon: A Hebrew name long used in Scotland and associated with Clan Fraser means "listener"; Variations include Simon, Symon and nicknames include Sim, Sym, Syme.
+20. Simeon: A Hebrew name long used in Scotland and associated with Clan Fraser, it means "listener."
+Variations include Simon and Symon, and nicknames include Sim, Sym, and Syme.
 If you want your new dog to be an obedient dog that listens carefully, name your dog Simon or Simeon.

 More Male Dog Name Ideas